.webp)

 Brainstormed the possible design concepts and pre-test

-I explored several concepts based on the research insights and the proposed design opportunities and decided to create storyboards for them.
-After conducting a pre-test session with three users and filtered out some concepts based on the feasibility level.
-They left me some enlightening feedback on these concepts.
+We explored several concepts based on the research insights and the proposed design opportunities and decided to create storyboards for them.
+After conducting a pre-test session with 6 users and filtered out some concepts based on the feasibility level.
+They left us some enlightening feedback on these concepts.

 User Flow